HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Ultimately, the aetiopathogenesis of erythema anulare centrifugum is not clear.
+Ultimately, the etiopathogenesis of erythema anulare centrifugum (EAC) is unclear.

-- Infections (especially candidosis of the gastrointestinal tract, HIV, zoster),
+- Infections (esp. candidiasis of the gastrointestinal tract, HIV, zoster),

-- Medicines (including amitriptyline, salicylates, finasteride, chloroquine, penicillin, diuretics, cimetidine)
+- Medications (including amitriptyline, salicylates, finasteride, chloroquine, penicillin, diuretics, cimetidine)

 - Food allergies(tomatoes, fish proteins, moulds contained in cheese).